ganovak/AcademicWebsite/content/talk/exitnasa.md

 ---
-title: Can we run it that again, just to be sure? ...
+title: Can we run it again, just to be sure? ...
 I'm sorry, we can't.
 subtitle: NASA Internship Exit Presentation
 event: NASA Biomedical Research and Environmental Sciences Division Intern Research Forum
 event_url: ""